CasparCG/server/README.txt

   3. Install Adobe Flash Player 11.8.800.94 from the unpacked archive: fp_11.8.800.94_archive\11_8_r800_94\flashplayer11_8r800_94_winax.exe

-- For NewTek iVGA support, please download and install the following driver: http://new.tk/NetworkSendRedist
+- For NewTek iVGA support (Windows only), please download and install the following driver: http://new.tk/NetworkSendRedist